-To ensure that the Partnership operates as a strong global network, the collective work of Girls Not Brides members is supported by a secretariat with teams working in London, Delhi, Dakar, Nairobi and Mexico City.
+To ensure the Partnership operates as a strong global network, the collective work of the Girls Not Brides membership is supported by a secretariat with teams working in London, Delhi, Dakar, Nairobi and Mexico City.
 The secretariat is responsible for the day-to-day operations of Girls Not Brides.

 To contact the Girls Not Brides team, please email info@GirlsNotBrides.org.